December Market Recap: “Price Growth Continues as Calendar Year Closes.” If you haven’t checked out our latest market report, click here!

 Home warranty: This can be provided as an incentive to buyers to offer peace of mind.
 It can be particularly appealing for older homes.
 It typically provides coverage for the home’s HVAC system, appliances, and other major items in the event that they need repair soon after the purchase.

 Does this sound like a lot to negotiate?
 It is.
-Fortunately, real estate agents are expert negotiators and can handle all of these points for you!
-Your agent will identify your top needs and work hard to get you the best deal.
+Fortunately, the best agents are expert negotiators and can handle all of these points for you.
+When you work with us, we’ll identify your top needs and work hard to get you the best deal.